aatuh/recsys/README.md

   user segments, with optional time limits.
 The system includes a dry-run mode to test which rules would apply to a set of items before making changes.

+### Bringing Signals Online

+A fresh environment only ships with popularity enabled.
+Run the following flow to activate richer signals during development or evaluation:

+1. **Seed catalog + users + events** via the API or demo shop so the popularity candidate pool is non-empty.
+2. **Generate embeddings (gamma signal)** — run `make catalog-backfill` once to populate deterministic embeddings, then `make catalog-refresh SINCE=24h` on a schedule to keep them fresh.
+3. **Synthesize collaborative factors (ALS signal)** — `make collab-factors SINCE=24h` writes `recsys_item_factors` and `recsys_user_factors` using the
+   embedding-backed heuristics so the collaborative retriever returns candidates.
+4. **Allow rule cache refresh** (defaults to `RULES_CACHE_REFRESH=2s`) after creating manual overrides or merchandising rules.
+Use `/v1/admin/manual_overrides` or `/v1/admin/rules` to confirm activation.
+5. **Verify coverage** by calling `/v1/recommendations` with `"include_reasons": true` and inspecting `trace.extras.candidate_sources`;
+   non-zero counts for `collaborative`, `content`, and `popularity` confirm all signals are live.

+Repeat steps 2–3 after large catalog uploads so candidate sources stay fresh.

 ## Configuration profiles and feature flags

 - The API recognises three configuration profiles: `development`, `test`, and